Stay Away From Illness During Winter

 6. Don’t neglect your health

-As cold weather triggers multiple health problems like asthma, flu, sore throat, painful joints, and increased risk of heart attacks.
-It is important to remember that low temperature during winter makes blood pressure rise and puts more pressure on the heart.
+Cold weather triggers multiple health problems like asthma, flu, sore throat, painful joints, and increased risk of heart attacks.
+It is important to remember that low temperatures during winter make blood pressure rise and put more pressure on the heart.
 Preventive health check-up is the best way to beat winter health problems.

 Comments